How To Use

 Related Artists

-manage Artists who have a relationship with a band/group - usually this is where
+you to manage Artists who have a relationship with a band/group - usually this

-1 (or more) members release solo tracks.
-Past/present members of bands are
+is where 1 (or more) members release solo tracks.
+Past/present members of

-also examples of where a relationship may exist.
-A computer doesn't know that Peter
+bands are also examples of where a relationship may exist.
+A computer won't know

-Gabriel and Phil Collins were both in Genesis unless it's told - so we
+that Peter Gabriel and Phil Collins were both in Genesis - so we need tell

-need to keep track of the Artists via some kind of list/group
+it (and to keep track of) the Artists via some kind of list/reference

 system.

-"Related Artists" function differently to the "Artists" field as the latter is those on this track, but Related is some kind of link that a scheduler wouldn't know about, such as John Lennon being in the Beatles (unless you told it via Related Artists).
-Most schedulers will backwards-inherit the links, so for a complex relationship that includes MIKE RUTHERFORD, there is scope to keep GENESIS, PHIL COLLINS, MIKE AND THE MECHANICS plus PETER GABRIEL apart!
+"Related Artists" function differently to the "Artists" field as the latter is those on this track, but Related is some kind of link that a scheduler wouldn't know about (but ideally needs to for reliable scheduling), such as our GENESIS example above.
+Most schedulers will backwards-inherit the links, so for a solo track by MIKE RUTHERFORD, there is scope to keep GENESIS, PHIL COLLINS, MIKE AND THE MECHANICS plus PETER GABRIEL apart from each other when picking songs.

 Please see the included ArtistGroups.txt file which explains how to include the sample entries into your own MyLibrary as a kick-starter.
 New installations of MyLibrary include this in the INI settings file to get things started for you.